wright-group/WrightTools/README.md

 # WrightTools

+Central package for Wright group data processing and presentation.

-Please read documentation.pdf for more information about WrightTools.
+Please see WrightTools.pdf for more information.